 It’s not easy to identify legalism among professing Christians.
+This makes it hard to decern whether or not you might be a legalist.
 Here’s why.

 First, people do not label themselves as legalists.
 Nobody says, “I try to be as legalistic as possible.”
 No church is called First Legalistic Church or The Legalistic Church at Porter Creek.
 This means that most legalistic people are unaware of their legalism.